hhpatel14/ehr_viewer/README.md

 # EHR Viewer

-A simple Electronic Health Record (EHR) Viewer web application built with Spring Boot 2.7.18, Java 8, Thymeleaf, and an in-memory user store.
-All user actions are audit-logged using the enterprise-audit-library.
+A modern Electronic Health Record (EHR) Viewer web application built with Spring Boot 3.2.0, Java 21, Thymeleaf, and an in-memory user store.
+All user actions are audit-logged using the enterprise-audit-library v2.0.0 with streaming capabilities.
 The app demonstrates RBAC (Role-Based Access Control) and a basic HTML UI for login, logout, user management, and audit logging.

 ---